microsoft/FluentDarkModeKit/README.md

 ### CocoaPods

-To integrate DarkModeKit into your Xcode project using Cocoapods, specify it in your `Podfile`:
+To integrate DarkModeKit into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```
 pod "DarkModeKit"